Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Illustrative Examples

-Three aspects of ICB require empirical demonstration: \begin{itemize} \item \textit{Explainability:} ICB can help us understand how medical practice has changed over the years.
-This is our main motivation: providing interpretable descriptions of (non-stationary) learning behavior. \item \textit{Belief accuracy:} ICB can recover accurate beliefs in a robust way across different learning agents. \item \textit{True reward accuracy:} ICB can recover an accurate true reward function in a similarly robust manner, meaning our method is also effective for extrapolating beyond suboptimal demonstrations as in preference-based IRL. \end{itemize}
+Three aspects of our approach deserve empirical demonstration, and we shall highlight them in turn: \begin{itemize}[itemsep=-2.4pt] \item \textit{Explainability}: ICB should help us understand how medical practice has changed over the years, which is our primary motivation in developing ICB. \item \textit{Belief Accuracy}: ICB should recover accurate beliefs in a robust manner across a variety of learning agents without being sensitive to the underlying learning procedure. \item \textit{Reward Accuracy:} ICB should recover accurate ground-truth reward parameters in a similarly robust manner and ``extrapolate beyond'' suboptimal demonstrations. \end{itemize}

-\paragraph{Environment} We consider OPTN data as of December 4, 2020, which consists of patients registered for liver transplantation from 1995 to 2020.
+\paragraph{Decision Environments} We consider data from the Organ Procurement \& Transplantation Network (``OPTN'') as of Dec.\ 4, 2020, which consists of patients registered for liver transplantation from 1995 to 2020 \cite{optn2020data}.
 We are interested in the decision-making problem of matching organs that become available with patients who are waiting for a transplantation.
-For each decision, the action space~$A_t$ consists of patients who were in the waitlist at the time of an organ's arrival~$t$ while the context~$x_t(a)$ for each patient~$a\in A_t$ includes the features of both the organ and the patient such as ABO compatibility, the patient's age, etc.
+For each decision, the action space~$A_t$ consists of patients who were in the waitlist at the time of an organ's arrival~$t$, while the context~$x_t[a]$ for each patient~$a\in A_t$ includes the features of both the organ and the patient.
+We consider $k=8$ features: $\{$ABO mismatch, age, creatinine, dialysis, INR, life support, bilirubin, weight difference$\}$.
+Appendix~\ref{sec:appendix-newa} discusses our feedback model in more detail.

-In order to evaluate the accuracy of our method in a more controlled manner, we also devise a semi-synthetic environment, where the features~$\{x_t(a)\}_{a\in A_t}$ of potential organ-patient pairs are taken from the OPTN dataset but the organs are matched with a final patient~$a_t\in A_t$ for transplantation according to a simulated learning agent.
-For simplicity, we only consider only two features ($k=2$) in this environment: whether the blood types of the donor and the patient match or not (ABO Mismatch) and the (normalized) age of the candidate patient (Age).
-Performing simple linear regression over the survival time of patients who actually underwent a transplantation, we obtain the true reward parameter~$\rho^*=(-0.683, -0.317)$ corresponding to ABO Mismatch and Age respectively.
+In addition to the OPTN dataset, to better validate the performance of our method in a more controlled manner, we also devise a semi-synthetic decision environment, where the features~$\{x_t[a]\}_{a\in A_t}$ of potential organ-patient pairs are taken from the OPTN dataset, but the organs are matched with a final patient~$a_t\in A_t$ for transplantation according to the policies of a variety of simulated learning agents.
+We determine the ground-truth reward parameter~$\rho_{\text{env}}$ of this semi-synthetic environment by performing ordinary linear regression over the survival time of patients who actually underwent a transplantation.